-Never help yourself to fruit on private land without contacting the land owner for permission.
+Never help yourself to fruit on private land without contacting the landowner for permission.
 This is a felony in some states.
 Fruit growing on trees on private land is someone’s property.
-But in these tough economic times commercial growers aren’t getting a decent price for their crop.
+But in these tough economic times, commercial growers aren’t getting a decent price for their crops.
 That means that they can’t afford to pay pickers the going rate and in many seasons the fruit is left to rot on the tree.
 Watch the local orchards.
 If you see tree fruit on the ground and few pickers in the trees, consider offering to help with the picking for a day in exchange for a portion of the fruit.

 Don’t be offended if the orchardist declines your offer, though.
 We have been turned down due to the liability fears of orchardists.
 But others have jumped at the chance to help a neighbour and have some of their crop harvested for “free”.
 If you have extra time to invest once your own family’s needs are met, consider partnering with a “gleaners” charity in your area.